-Understanding how Woopra ingests, structures and reveals your data is an important step to ensuring you gain the most value possible out of the platform.
-In this document, we’ll cover the most important concepts of action and user data that you’ll find throughout Woopra and how you can apply these concepts to perform powerful behavioral analytics.
+Understanding how Woopra ingests, structures and reveals data is an important step to ensuring users gain the most value possible out of the platform.

-Action data consists of every behavioral event you set up to be tracked in Woopra.
+Action data consists of every behavioral event the user sets up to be tracked in Woopra.
 This could include actions such as:

 - blog post views

 Essentially, any action that a visitor or customer performs is considered an action.
 These are completely customizable based on the integrations installed or can be custom actions that align with the unique customer journey.

 Not sure how to begin tracking action data in Woopra?
 Check out our Getting Started Guide or consult with your developers to determine which custom actions make the most sense for your business.

 Tracking actions in Woopra is a great start, but, wouldn’t it be helpful to know a little more about each action the customers take?
 In practice, when a visitor performs the action “pageview,” users can find out what page was viewed, how long the customers there, what device was used, and so on.

 This is where action properties come in to play.
 Think of action properties as specific attributes that provide additional details for each event you’re tracking.